Achieving Goals using Reward Shaping and Curriculum Learning: Introduction

-In summary, the paper makes the following contributions: \begin{enumerate} \item We present various CL setups and couple them with reward shaping, enabling the stacking of three objects using standard proximal policy optimization (PPO) \cite{schulman2017ppo}.
-To the best of our knowledge no prior work successfully achieved this task using on-policy vanilla RL algorithms (i.e. PPO). \item We analyse the elements that hinder learning and discuss the key components that are critical for task completion. \item \hlpink{We show that in using an asynchronous setup such as Isaac Gym {\cite{makoviychuk2021isaac}} to learn goal-oriented tasks, the learning horizon becomes an important hyperparameter, and we consider the effects of a curriculum for adjusting this value.} \item Finally, we provide the codebase (available post review) to the community to act as a baseline for future work in multiple cube stacking tasks. \end{enumerate}
+In summary, the paper makes the following contributions: 1) We present various CL setups and couple them with reward shaping, enabling the stacking of three objects using standard proximal policy optimization (PPO) \cite{schulman2017ppo}.
+To the best of our knowledge, no prior work successfully achieved this task using on-policy vanilla RL algorithms (i.e. PPO).
+2) We analyse the elements that hinder learning and discuss the key components that are critical for task completion.
+3) We show that in using an asynchronous setup, such as Isaac Gym {\cite{makoviychuk2021isaac}}, to learn goal-oriented tasks, the learning horizon becomes an important hyperparameter.
+We then consider the effects of a curriculum for adjusting this value.
+4) Finally, we provide the \textit{\hyperlink{https://github.com/MihaiAnca13/AchievingGoalsCL}{codebase}} to the community to act as a baseline for future work in multiple cube-stacking tasks.

-\section{BACKGROUND AND RELATED WORK}
+\textbf{A surprising finding:} Choosing the optimal learning horizon value for the whole task of stacking three cubes results in a better convergence time when compared to selecting the optimal value per curriculum stage.
+Allowing 50 timesteps for placing each object, the agent trains faster and achieves a higher accuracy if trained from the start with a horizon length of 150 (assuming three objects in the scene).
+This finding is discussed in Section \ref{s:horizon}.

+\section{Background and Related Work}

-The ``Pick and Place'' task was popularised as part of a reinforcement learning (RL) baseline with the release of OpenAI robotics gym pack \cite{brockman2016openai}.
+The ``Pick and Place'' task was popularised as part of a reinforcement learning (RL) baseline with the release of OpenAI robotics gym pack \cite{brockman2016openai} in 2016.
 Both online and offline RL methods have been shown to work on the dense reward version of this environment.
-For example, in \cite{jeong2020self}, the authors used a model-based vision approach and self-supervision to pick and place one cube on top of another.
+For example, in \citet{jeong2020self}, the authors used a model-based vision approach and self-supervision to pick and place one cube on top of another.

-However, the literature to date offers no simple solution to the problem of stacking at least three objects, which represents a key example of a long horizon task.
-In \cite{hundt2020goodR}, the authors discretised the action space and managed to learn a RL policy that successfully stacks multiple objects.
-This method relies on prior knowledge and is only applicable to simple-to-grasp objects such as cubes.
-The recent work of \cite{pmlr-v164-lee22b} shows a potential solution when stacking differently shaped objects, however, the problem solved is heavily constrained and requires multiple training sessions.
+However, the literature to date offers no simple solution to the problem of stacking at least three objects, which represents a key example of a long-horizon task.
+In \citet{hundt2020goodR}, the authors discretised the action space and managed to learn an RL policy that successfully stacks multiple objects.
+This method relies on prior knowledge and is only applicable to simple-to-grasp objects, such as cubes.
+The recent work of \citet{pmlr-v164-lee22b} showed a potential solution when stacking differently shaped objects, however, the problem solved is heavily constrained and requires multiple training sessions.